delphictech/rest-api-comparison/php/README.md

 ### Prerequisites

-Ensure you have PHP, Laravel and  installed on your machine.
+Ensure you have PHP and composer and  installed on your machine.
+Furthermore it is also recommended to have NPM and Node.js installed.

 If not, follow the instructions for installing PHP regading the [PHP website](https://www.php.net/manual/en/install.php).
 Since the documentation on the official website can be a little bit overwhelming, especially for Windows,